Mahiuha/skaehub-assignment/README.md

 ## Introduction

 Each directory contains python projects and code that I wrote during my week 1 at Skaehub.
 More detailed and specific READMEs are located in each folder.
-The focus of these projects were to master python concepts and to practice the theory behind python, algorithms, and basic data structures.
-There is info and trivia questions that I go over in each directory
+The focus of these projects were to master computer science concepts and to practice the theory behind python, datatypes, and basic data structures.
+There is info and trivia questions that we go over in each directory.